create3000/x_ite/docs/_posts/components/Layering/Viewport.md

 Viewport is a Grouping node that can contain most nodes.
 Viewport specifies a set of rectangular clip boundaries against which the children nodes are clipped as they are rendered.

-The Viewport node belongs to the **Layering** component and its default container field is *viewport.* It is available since X3D version 3.2 or later.
+The Viewport node belongs to the **Layering** component and its default container field is *viewport.* It is available from X3D version 3.2 or later.

 ## Hierarchy